 It's almost absurd how much easier it is to get a prestigious job offer or to gain entry into a prestigious graduate program when you come from a name-brand undergraduate institution.
 Of course, you deserve a lot of the credit: You are smart, ambitious, and diligent—you work your ass off to make sure that you can meet the high expectations that others have of you.
 When you carry a name-brand diploma, many doors are open for you; it's just a matter of working hard to find your way in.
 But if you weren't at a name-brand university, even if you worked ten times as hard, you might never get those same doors opened for you and never have people think that you are as deserving as you actually are.

 Take-home message number two is the importance of humility.
 I get seriously annoyed when I hear stories of people from name-brand schools being arrogant towards or looking down on people who did not attend name-brand schools.
 I think that those snobbish turds give all people from name-brand schools a bad name, and I resent them for their irresponsibility.
 I hope that you can see individuals for who they are rather than lazily deferring to group stereotypes.
 You are not a hiring manager for a big company who must resort to group stereotypes for economic reasons (e.g., invest more efforts at MIT on-campus recruiting and ignore students from lesser-known schools).
 You can afford to honestly assess someone's intellect and skills.

 The last take-home message is the importance of stepping up to high expectations.
-You are in the extraordinary position to have people think highly of you even before they've seen you work, so it is your responsibility to live up to such expectations.
+You are in the extraordinary position to have (some!) people think highly of you even before they've seen you work, so it is your responsibility to live up to such expectations.
 Always strive to improve your skills and knowledge above and beyond expectations.
 Don't get lazy and simply ride off of your name-brand diploma.
 If you do, sooner or later, people will sniff you out, and you will give all people from your school a bad reputation.
 Make sure you earn that respect.